Helping People Who Are Hungry

 Feeding America--Scroll over the different states to see their hunger statistics and compare:

-Ask:"How do you feel when you are hungry?”
-Go around the circle and ask each student to share one idea for helping hungry people.
+Go around the circle and ask each student to share one idea for helping people who are hungry (food insecure).
 Use the following sentence: “I can _________________ to help hungry people.”

 Remind children of what they learned about food insecurity.

 Tell the children you are going to read aloud a short story about people who experienced food insecurity but learned to work together to help the whole community.
-Read aloud the story in Handout One: The Story of Stone Soup.
+Read aloud the story in the handout The Story of Stone Soup.
 Discuss the questions at the end of the handout.
 Discuss the idea that "working together creates a greater good."

 Ask the children if they believe they have talents and treasures to contribute that can make a difference for hungry people in the world.
 Generate excitement about helping and contributing to a greater good.